SB 1004 Implementation Resources: Helping Medi-Cal Plans Provide Access to Palliative Care

 4. Gauge and Promote Success: Understand approaches to tracking and assessing quality measures, patient and family outcomes, and fiscal and utilization outcomes.
 Use these measures of success to improve and ensure the long-term sustainability of your program.

-5. Manage Implementation Challenges: Join other health plans, delegated medical groups, and palliative care providers to discuss challenges in early implementation, and share lessons learned and best practices from the first six months of SB 1004 care delivery.
+5. Address Common Implementation Challenges: Join other health plans, delegated medical groups, and palliative care providers to discuss challenges in early implementation, and share lessons learned and best practices from the first six months of SB 1004 care delivery.

 These technical assistance activities are designed for representatives from Medi-Cal managed care plans, health systems with delegated fiscal and operational responsibility for implementing SB 1004, and provider groups that may offer palliative care clinical services.